gregschmit/django-purge/README.rst

 Purge
 #####

 Purge is a Django app for regularly purging old database entries.
-You can run the jobs using the app `django-dcron` or you can periodically call the management command `purge`.

 How to Use
 ##########

 Include :code:`purge` in your :code:`INSTALLED_APPS`.
 Then configure the settings (some defaults are provided) and create your database purgers.

+Then, either install and configure :code:`django-dcron` (for daily cleanup) or setup a system cronjob to run the management command :code:`purge` periodically.

 Contributing
 ############